kristofrabay/monte-carlo-sim/README.md

 ## Test Project from Mac terminal

+**The entire codebase has been written from a Mac terminal for pure exercise reasons**

 This small projects aims to:
     - test my GH connection from a Mac terminal
     - refresh my terminal terminology and usage knowledge (navigating, using vim, writing code from terminal)